itsyogieu/YBVoiceChatBot/README.md

 A Telegram Voice Chat Bot to Play music 🎶 in Voice Chats.

-It's recommended to use an USA number.(if your real number is suspended I'm not responsible.use at your own risks)
+It's recommended to use an USA number.

+⚠️(if your real number is suspended I'm not responsible.use at your own risks)✔️

 ❗No grauanty🤣 no waranty🤦🏻‍♂️